Privacy complaints

 It’s best to make your privacy complaint as soon as you are aware that your privacy may have been breached.
 The earlier you tell us, the sooner we can act.
 Make sure you tell us what outcome you are seeking or the action you want us to take.

-The Department of Health may decline to deal with a complaint where 12 months or more has elapsed since you first became aware of the act or practice.
-If you wish to complain about an act or practice that took place more than 12 months ago, tell us the reason for the delay when lodging your complaint.
+A privacy complaint must be made within 12 months after you become aware of the act or practice the subject of the complainant, or a longer period agreed by our agency.
+If you wish to complain about an act or practice that took place more than 12 months ago, tell us the reason for the delay when lodging your privacy complaint.

 Hospital or Health Service privacy complaint